DataRecce/recce-documentation/docs/docs/features/state-file.md

 recce server --review recce_state.json
 ```

-In this mode, the Recce server won't use the dbt artifacts inside `target` and `target-base`.
+In this mode, the Recce instance won't use the dbt artifacts inside `target` and `target-base`.
 Instead, it will use the artifacts from the Recce state file.

 ## Development